Masking update: As of October 16, 2024, masks are required in patient care areas, patient rooms and waiting rooms.

 Learners

-Learners are medical, nursing or other health discipline students, residents and fellows who are doing on-the-job training as part of their programs, as well as health-care professionals who are learning new skills.
-As a hospital fully affiliated with the University of Toronto, and with academic partners across Ontario, Hennick Bridgepoint is proud to help train the next generation of health-care providers.
+Learners include medical, nursing or other health discipline students, residents and fellows who are doing on-the-job training, as well as health-care professionals who are learning new skills.
+Hennick Bridgepoint is fully affiliated with the University of Toronto and with academic partners across Ontario.
+As such, we are proud to help train the next generation of health-care providers.
 You can expect to see supervised learners involved in your care during your stay.

 Volunteers